Structural-Mechanics/PAMMR/README.md

 # PAMMR
-PAMMR: Plot accumulated modal mass ratio using input data from an ANSYS modal calculation.
+Plot accumulated modal mass ratio using input data from an ANSYS modal calculation.